 Another way to reduce leaf size is by adjusting the environmental conditions that the tree is grown in, such as providing the right amount of light and water.
 Bonsai trees grown in low light may have larger leaves in order to absorb more light, while those grown in bright light tend to have smaller leaves.

 Lastly, fertilizing is also an important aspect to consider.
-Using the right type and amount of fertilizer can help to control the leaf size, as well as promoting overall health of the tree.
+Using the right type and amount of fertilizer can help to control the leaf size, as well as promote the overall health of the tree.

 learn more about bonsai plants